globus/globus-compute/changelog.d/20260720_140231_lei_endpoint_core_naming_sc_50197.rst

 Changed
 ^^^^^^^

-- The Compute "parent" endpoint process responsible for maintaining the lifecycle of individual user endpoints has been renamed from the ``Manager Endpoint`` (MEP) to the ``Core Endpoint`` (CEP).
+- The Compute "parent" endpoint process, responsible for maintaining the lifecycle of individual user endpoints, has been renamed from the ``Manager Endpoint`` (MEP) to the ``Core Endpoint`` (CEP).

    This change merely renames classes, variables and updates documentation and